-4.41 The emerging Northumberland Core Strategy identifies the strategic green infrastructure across the County and once adopted will set the strategic framework for the development of local green infrastructure.
-Policy PNP10 therefore seeks to protect and where practical and viable improve and extend green infrastructure and provides a framework for the assessment of planning applications.
-Any new planting should be of native species; the Northumberland Wildlife Trust has produced guidance on this14.
+4.41 Policy PNP10 seeks to protect and where practical and viable improve and extend green infrastructure and provides a framework for the assessment of planning applications.
+Any new planting should be of native species; the Northumberland Wildlife Trust has produced guidance on this .
 Policy PNP10 will assist with the delivery of Plan Objective 1 by seeking to ensure that new development contributes positively to the natural environment, and in addition Objective 2 by planning positively for the creation, protection and enhancement of green infrastructure networks.